 The Bayesian constraint on $\eta/s$ with a parametrization as a function of temperature is another source of uncertainty that can be looked at in future studies.
-The JETSCAPE framework has been designed to model hard and soft sectors simultaneously, including the interaction between them.
-One of the crucial QGP signatures that we have not discovered explicitly yet in small systems is jet quenching~\citep{Nagle2018Oct_smallsys1}.
-A right extension of this study would be to include a signature of onset from the hard sector.
-It will be interesting to see how the inclusion of observables from the hard sector affects soft sector observables and vice versa.
+The JETSCAPE framework has been designed to model the hard and soft sectors simultaneously, including the interaction between them.
+One of the crucial QGP signatures that we have not yet explicitly discovered in small systems is jet quenching~\citep{Nagle2018Oct_smallsys1}.
+A natural extension of this study would be to include a signature of the onset from the hard sector.
+It will be interesting to see how the inclusion of observables from the hard sector affects the soft-sector observables, and vice versa.